zksync-sdk/sdk-docs/content/sdk/15.rust/contract-deployment-and-interaction.md

+---
-# Contract Deployment and Interaction
+title: Contract Deployment and Interaction
+description:
+---

 This guide shows you how to deploy a smart contract to zkSync and call its methods using the [`zksync-web3-rs`][repo] SDK.